cbgeo-archives/mpm3d-doc/input/input.md

 To reduce oscillation in this explicit code, artificial damping is implemented.
 Putting `dampingFlag` as 1 would add damping to the equation of motion.

-One parameter is required, i.e., 'dampingRatio'.
+One parameter is required, i.e., `dampingRatio`.
 A recommended value is between 0.02 and 0.05.

 ## Mesh